aerix-nl/nota/README.md

 Architecture
 =====
-Technically it's a NodeJS package, consisting pretty much of PhantomJS (headless WebKit for rendering the HTML and capturing PDF) with node-phantom as a binding for NodeJS, and some frameworking and classes to make this job and building templates easier.
+Technically this NodeJS package is a pipeline consisting primarily out of PhantomJS (headless WebKit for rendering the HTML and capturing PDF) with the [phantomjs-node](https://github.com/sgentle/phantomjs-node) bindings for interfacing using NodeJS, and some frameworking to make the job and building templates and rendering them easier.

 Usage
 =====